wkumari/draft-wkumari-dnsop-extended-error/README.md

 3.2.
 The EXTRA-TEXT field

    The UTF-8-encoded, EXTRA-TEXT field may be zero-length, or may hold additional information useful to network operators.
+Care should be take not to leak private information that an observer would not otherwise have access to, such as account numbers.

 4. Defined Extended DNS Errors